Frequently Asked Questions

 In order to obtain the right of temporary residence, EU/EEA citizens (who stay in Estonia longer than three months) must register themselves as citizens of Tallinn within three months from the date of entering Estonia and apply for the Estonian identity card (ID-card).

 Non-EU/EEA citizens who stay in Estonia for longer than three months are required to apply for the long-stay (D) visa.
 Non-EU/EEA citizens who stay in Estonia longer than six months have to apply for the temporary residence permit for studying in Estonia.

 It is possible to apply for the temporary residence permit at the nearest Estonian Embassy or after arrival to Estonia.

 5. When are the admission exams taking place?

 Admission exams are taking place several times a year.
-For most programmes it is possible to take the exams every month.
+Please see here.

 6. Do I have to come to Estonia for the admission exam?